top of page

 Life on the Farm

-The family farm house where Joanne grew up
+The family farmhouse where Joanne grew up

-Joanne and Cousin Barbara
+Joanne feeding a deer as Cousin Barbara watches

 After World War II, you couldn’t find a bike.
 They finally found one for me, which was second hand.